JeffML/eco.json.tooling/README.md

 ]
 ```

 The the first element is a src field which indicates where the data came from; the current recognized sources are listed [here](https://github.com/hayatbiralem/eco.json/tree/master?tab=readme-ov-file#encyclopedia-of-chess-openings-eco-data).
 If your data is derived from a new source, then mention it in the pull request.
+It is recommended to put the first element ({src:...}) into the pull request.

 ### parse opening.js
 The `opening.json` file is parsed, compared to the existing [eco.json](https://github.com/hayatbiralem/eco.json) opening data.
 First, the FEN string will be derived from the moves of each opening, then the following actions will be performed: